grafana/tempo/docs/sources/tempo/api_docs/_index.md

 Triggers a flush of all in-memory traces to the WAL.
 Useful at the time of rollout restarts and unexpected crashes.

-Specify the `instance` parameter to flush data of a single tenant only.
+Specify the `tenant` parameter to flush data of a single tenant only.

 ```
-GET,POST /flush?instance=dev
+GET,POST /flush?tenant=dev
 ```

 ### Shutdown